maiali13/maiali13.github.io/_posts/2020-03-05-Has-Air-Travel-Gotten-Safer.md

 \[\[percent line y graph\]\] ![][6]

 FMS, or flight management systems, are essentially what a layman would consider to be autopilot technology.
-A plane's FMS may calculate everything from elevation, flightpath, engine power levels, wing flap orientations, etc. FMS systems in 2020 are even more complex, calculating precise instrumentation levels, and location data for the entirety of the flight trip.[^5]
+A plane's FMS may calculate everything from elevation, flightpath, engine power levels, wing flap orientations, etc. FMS systems in 2020 are even more complex, calculating precise instrumentation levels, and location data for the entirety of the flight trip.<sup name="a5">[5](#f5)</sup>

 Traffic Alert and Collision Avoidance Systems (TACS II+) use radio signaling to give pilots warnings about objects in their flightpath.
 This technology helps avoid midair collision and help pilots coordinate with air traffic control for safe takeoff, landing, and taxiing at airports.

 Regulations such as 14 CFR 117 placed a limit on the number of total and consecutive hours that a pilot can fly in certain periods of time, such as within 48hrs or a week.
-These regulations also mandated certain minimum periods of rest be provided to pilots and crew between flights.[^6]
+These regulations also mandated certain minimum periods of rest be provided to pilots and crew between flights.<sup name="a5">[5](#f5)</sup>

 **Conclusion**

 No endeavor is ever 100% safe.
 But flight has never been safer than it is today.
 In fact, such safety rates are a pinnacle of human innovation and achievement.

 **Sources:**

-<b name="f1">1</b> Ponton, L. \"Understanding the Fear of Flying.\" *Psych Central*. https://psychcentral.com/lib/understanding-the-fear-of-flying/ (retrieved March, 2020). [↩](#a1)
+<b name="f1">1 - </b> Ponton, L. \"Understanding the Fear of Flying.\" *Psych Central*. https://psychcentral.com/lib/understanding-the-fear-of-flying/ (retrieved March, 2020). [↩](#a1)

-[^2]: Wiener, Kanki, and Helmreich. *Cockpit Resource Management*.
+<b name="f2">2 - </b>  Wiener, Kanki, and Helmreich. *Cockpit Resource Management*.
 San Diego, CA: Acad.
-Press, 1995.
+Press, 1995.[↩](#a2)

-[^3]: Kelly, and Efthymiou.
-"An Analysis of Human Factors in Fifty Controlled Flight into Terrain Aviation Accidents from 2007 to 2017." *Journal of Safety Research* (March 2019): 155--65. https://doi.org/10.1016/j.jsr.2019.03.009.
+<b name="f3">3 - </b>  Kelly, and Efthymiou.
+"An Analysis of Human Factors in Fifty Controlled Flight into Terrain Aviation Accidents from 2007 to 2017." *Journal of Safety Research* (March 2019): 155--65. https://doi.org/10.1016/j.jsr.2019.03.009.[↩](#a3)

-[^4]: Helmreich, Merritt, and Wilhelm.
+<b name="f4">4 - </b> Helmreich, Merritt, and Wilhelm.
 1999.
-"The Evolution of Crew Resource Management Training in Commercial Aviation." *The International Journal of Aviation Psychology* 9 (1): 19--32. doi:10.1207/s15327108ijap0901\_2.
+"The Evolution of Crew Resource Management Training in Commercial Aviation." *The International Journal of Aviation Psychology* 9 (1): 19--32. doi:10.1207/s15327108ijap0901\_2.[↩](#a4)

-[^5]: Miller, et al. (2009). \"Contribution of Flight Systems to Performance-Based Navigation\". *AERO Magazine* (34, Qtr.
-2).
+<b name="f5">5 - </b> Miller, et al. (2009). \"Contribution of Flight Systems to Performance-Based Navigation\". *AERO Magazine* (34, Qtr.
+2).[↩](#a5)

-[^6]: Rudari, Lukas, Johnson, Geske, and Sperlak.
-"Pilot Perceptions on Impact of Crew Rest Regulations on Safety and Fatigue." *International Journal of Aviation, Aeronautics, and Aerospace*, February 19, 2016. https://doi.org/10.15394/ijaaa.2016.1096.
+<b name="f6">6 - </b> Rudari, Lukas, Johnson, Geske, and Sperlak.
+"Pilot Perceptions on Impact of Crew Rest Regulations on Safety and Fatigue." *International Journal of Aviation, Aeronautics, and Aerospace*, February 19, 2016. https://doi.org/10.15394/ijaaa.2016.1096.[↩](#a6)

   [1]: img/plane/pie.png
   [2]: img/plane/bar.png